fabse-hack/esp-robot/README.md

 ## 10. the PROGRAMM
 Is the heart of the Robot, without, it's can do nothing!
-For some month i learned Python, and so i programmed it in Micropython.
+For some months i learned Python, and so i programmed it in Micropython.
 I'm not explain here the micropython programm, because i write in the code many comments...
 This is the webserver with the touch buttons:
 ![Logo](photos/Touch-Controll-HTML.jpg)